git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * **Shift+Knob 9** - Changes the Metronome Volume.
 * **Select+Knob 9** - Changes the arranger zoom.
 * Keep the **Master button** pressed for a screen which allows to toggle perspectives and panels.
-* **Stop/Stop Clip** - Press _Shift+Stop_ to stop all playing clips.
+* **Stop Clip** - Press _Stop Clip_ to stop all playing clips.
 Keep pressed and press one of the second row buttons to stop the clip on the specific track.
+Combine with first row buttons to execute the alternative stop function (Bitwig only).
+* **Shift+Stop Clip** - Executes the alternative stop all clips function (Bitwig only).
 * **Footswitch 1** - Sends sustain.
 * **Footswitch 2** - Triggers the new button.
 * **Arrows** The cursor keys change the track page (device, layers) and scene bank, except in the browser they change the browser tabs.